anaktas/segfault-hunt/README.md

 # segfault-hunt
-A showcase of a nasty segfault situation during startup
+A showcase of a nasty segfault situation during application startup